tomambroseharris/THfuncs/README.md

 | TEF_1819        | Silver         |       0.33 |              9 |        0 |

-**Notes:** *Only the rows for which the data points are known will be included in the calculation, therefore ensuring that the proportion sums to 1 within each grouping.*
+**Notes:** *Only the rows for which the data points are known will be included in the calculation, this ensures that the proportion sums to 1 within each grouping.* *Because there are 9 observations, the `Known in Group` and `Unknowns` columns will sum to 9, depending on whether the subgroup value contains data or is an NA*

 ### Example 2a. - Proportion of student numbers